MSIH/task-metrics/README.md

-## actor-check-compute-per-actor
+## task-metrics

-This is a simple actor to check your compute units usage on Apify for each of your actor.
-We are planning to add this feature to the app itself, so after that this actor will be deprecated.
+This actor provides basic metrics for each task run for a given actor.

 ### usage